Ocean State Bluegrass Festival slated for August 15-17, 2025

 SATURDAY'S BAND LINE-UP

-Eugene Tyler Band - Indie-bluegrass trio Eugene Tyler Band is a road band, cutting their teeth on the bluegrass festival circuit and clubs across the northeast.
+9:00 pm - Eugene Tyler Band - Indie-bluegrass trio Eugene Tyler Band is a road band, cutting their teeth on the bluegrass festival circuit and clubs across the northeast.
 But their newest record, Low It Goes, captures the free-wheeling intensity of those live shows and showcases the cathartic, irreverent songwriting that has won them fans all over the country.

-WHAT TO BRING
+WHAT TO KNOW

 The festival will be held rain or shine.
+There will be large tents for the show, workshops, and food area.

 Established in 2013, the Rhode Island Bluegrass Alliance's mission is to promote the appreciation of bluegrass music and serve as a resource to educate and coordinate fans, students, teachers, musicians and venues in Rhode Island and the surrounding area.
 The organization holds events including the annual Pick-nic and RIBA Hall of Fame, as well as educational programs such as a monthly slow jam and the Learner Loaner program, which lends instruments to people interested in learning guitar, banjo, mandolin, fiddle, dobro or bass.